saifyahya/taskmaster/README.md

 1. Remove Room dependencies and room connections from the application and ensure that its functionality works correctly.
 2. Saving tasks in Dynamo db and showing (retrieve) them in the main activity.

+- Lab33
+1. Create Team model and associate it with the Task (one team `has many` tasks,  task `belongsto` team).
+2. Choose the team associated when creating a task, and filter the tasks on the main activity based on team.